tdkehoe/Angular-Data-Transfer/README.md

 ```

 Where the components are in the directory structure of the Angular project has nothing to do with parent-child relationships.
 This relationship is all about links in HTML files.

-## The Basics

-Angular has four ways to transfer data between components.

-* The `@Input()` decorator transfers data from a parent component to a child component.
-* The `@Output()` decorator transfers data from a child component to a parent component.
-* The `@ViewChild()` decorator enables a parent component to see a value in a child component.
-* Data can be transferred between unrelated components via services.
-This includes the new Signals method.

 ### The `@Input` decorator